-O: O: Methods of Instruction - · · llowing: lectures accompanied with audio-visual learning am-teaching, class discussions and debates, small group work, swer sessions, independent study of specific topics, and field P: Textbooks and Materials to be Purchased by Students Coursepack At least one longer work, such as Lewis Holloway and Phil Hubbard's geography textbook People and Place, Olaudah Equiano's Equiano's Travels, or Christopher Koch's The Year of Living Dangerously Q: Means of Assessment Will comply with College policy.
+O: Methods of Instruction Methods of instruction include, but are not limited to, the learning aids, interdisciplinary round table discussions a debates, small group work, role-playing, workshops, stuindependent study of specific topics, and field trips. and panels, team-teaching, class discussions and P: Textbooks and Materials to be Purchased by Students Course pack At least one longer work, such as Lewis Holloway and Phil Hubbard's geography textbook People and Place, Olaudah Equiano's Equiano's Travels, or Christopher Koch's The Year of Living Dangerously Q: Means of Assessment Will comply with College policy.
 Evaluation will be based on this general outline: One term paper worth at least 25% of the final grade One mid-term exam and one final exam Other means of assessment - such as quizzes, journals, presentations, participation - to be presented to students in the course outline at the start of classes.
-Prior Learning Assessment and Recognition: specify whether course is open for PLAR R: Not at this time.
-Cour rse Designer(s) Education Council/Curriculum Committee Representative Dean/Director Registrar
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR Not at this time.
+Course Designer(s) Education Council / Curriculum Committee Representative Dean / Director Registrar